lu-w/criticality-metrics/docs/time-scale/TTC.rst

 For car following scenarios and from the point of view of a distinguished actor, the TTC delivers a quality estimate on the temporal proximity to a collision that is induced by a maneuver of an actors, e.g. by a braking maneuvers of a lead vehicle.
-Its validity is however greatly reduced for most DMMs within intersection scenarios, cf. \autoref{fig:ttc-motivation}, as well as, if not meaningfully aggregated over actors, in multi actor scenes.
+Its validity is however greatly reduced for most DMMs within intersection scenarios as well as, if not meaningfully aggregated over actors, in multi actor scenes.
 Furthermore, the resulting time still needs to be interpreted w.r.t. the abilities and environment of :math:`A_1`, either by using appropriate target values or composed metrics such as TTM.